jayprajapati009/ros1_bridge_tutorial/README.md

 ## Example 3

-In this example, we will demonstrate how the bridge can pass larger and more complex messages between ROS 1 and ROS 2.
-We'll set up a scenario where a ROS 2 node publishes images from a camera, and on the ROS 1 side, we'll use rqt_image_view to visualize these images in a graphical user interface (GUI).
-Additionally, a ROS 1 publisher can send a message to toggle an option in the ROS 2 node.
+In this example, we will demonstrate how the bridge can pass larger and more complex messages between ROS1 and ROS2.
+We'll set up a scenario where a ROS2 node publishes images from a camera, and on the ROS1 side, we'll use rqt_image_view to visualize these images in a graphical user interface (GUI).
+Additionally, a ROS1 publisher can send a message to toggle an option in the ROS2 node.

 **Terminal-1:** First lets start a ROS1 `roscore`,